Leaders of integrity or infamy found in The Book of Mormon provide the fodder for spiritual growth and self-improvement. It was made for us.

 The things of Nephi’s soul came with the price of them being desecrated by the unbelief of detractors.
 It happened to Jesus, so why not one of His believers?
 Nephi touched my heart, though.
 Nephi wrote,

-O Lord, I have trusted in thee, and I will trust in thee forever.
+O Lord, I have trusted in Thee, and I will trust in Yhee forever.
 I will not put my trust in the arm of flesh… I know that God will give liberally to him that asketh.
-Yea, my God will give me, if I ask not amiss; therefore I will lift up my voice unto thee; yea, I will cry unto thee, my God, the rock of my righteousness.
-Behold, my voice shall forever ascend up unto thee, my rock and mine everlasting God.
+Yea, my God will give me, if I ask not amiss; therefore I will lift up my voice unto Thee; yea, I will cry unto Thee, my God, the Rock of my righteousness.
+Behold, my voice shall forever ascend up unto Thee, my Rock and mine everlasting God.
 Amen.
 [2 Nephi 4:34-35]

 Why all of this is written?
 It started with a 14-year-old boy wanting to serve God and go to church.
 That small desire of that boy grew into the tree of faith that helped me, another boy 15-years-old at the time, find out where to go to church.
 It is so simple.
 God likes simple.
 It just seems to be so.